nazarioricardo/zario/Pods/Audiobus/README.txt

  - Moved NSNetService and NSNetServiceBrowser discovery/monitoring to a secondary thread.
 This should fix situations where connection trigger state updates were delayed for multiple seconds.
+ - Added code that will help to terminate zombie processes in future.
- - Added a workaround in ABFilterPort for iOS bug that results in a buffer size mismatch, causing crashes in apps using a filter port with a process block (rather than an audio unit), when used on a device with a hardware sample rate different to the app sample rate, such as the iPhone 6S Plus.
+ - Added a workaround in ABAudioFilterPort for iOS bug that results in a buffer size mismatch, causing crashes in apps using a filter port with a process block (rather than an audio unit), when used on a device with a hardware sample rate different to the app sample rate, such as the iPhone 6S Plus.
- - Update sample rate of hosted IAA nodes when setting clientFormat property of ABReceiverPort.
+ - Update sample rate of hosted IAA nodes when setting clientFormat property of ABAudioReceiverPort.
 This avoids some unnecessary sample rate conversion in certain circumstances.
- - Reworked Audio Unit Management to facilitate background launching and launching via Inter-App Audio URLs for future versions.
- - Fixed a status bar issue
- - Added "setNeedsStatusBarAppearanceUpdate" to ABAudiobusController.
- - Fixed connection issues when launching the app in background.
- - Added sample code to AB Sender that shows how to show / hide the inter-app audio transport panel due to Audiobus / Inter-App audio connection.
+ - Sometimes output apps do not show the right icons.
+ - If your app shows names and icons of other apps, please do the following:
+ - Replace calls of "port.peer.name" by "port.pipelineTitle".
+ - Replace calls of "port.peer.icon" by "port.pipelineIcon".
+ - Observe property port.pipelineTitle and port.pipelineIcon.
+If it changes update you UI.
+ - All of this new requirements are implemented in the sample app "AB Multitrack".

 2.3.1